Hagin, Kenneth E.

 amount of money wasted on it and because the blind faith that many homeopathy

 believers place in it causes spiritual blindness in other areas.
+Lives have also been put at risk by people relying on homeopathy to protect them from disease.

 In August 2005 a significant study appeared in the British medical magazine